UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/mvvm-1.md

 Note the role is simply to enable / disable the Switch and the Message label.
 This is UI state.

 ### The Model Data
 The model data can be considered to be the instance variables `Sayings` and `next`.
-These are not yet properties, and yes, it would be better practise to make them properties..but all in good time.
+These are not yet properties, and yes, it would be better practice to make them properties..but all in good time.